FrancisCrickInstitute/babs-template-rnaseq/README.md

 nextflow, `make all` to do everything.
 We could have a `run=FALSE` flag to just build the scripts without executing them.

+`genomeID.config` can be a set of files that provide variable that link info that's retrieved from LIMS to information that enables nextflow and other components to run.
+For instance, where the genome files are.

 # Nextflow submission
 `make nfcore` should generate an nf-core samplesheet and a shell script